-The user enters a password in the Secure Print field in the Fiery Driver.
-When this job is sent to the Fiery server's Print or Hold Queue, the job is gueued and held for the password.
+The user enters a password in the secure print field in the Fiery driver.
+When this job is sent to the Fiery server's print or hold queue, the job is queued and held for the password.

-Note: Jobs sent with a secure print password are not viewable from Fiery Command WorkStation or Fiery Command WorkStation ME.
+Note: Jobs sent with a secure print password are not viewable from Fiery Command WorkStation.

-From the Fiery LCD, the user enters a Secure Print window and enters a password.
+From the printer's control panel, the user enters a secure print window and enters a password.
 The user can then access the jobs sent with that password and print and/or delete the jobs.

-The printed secure job is not moved to the Printed Queue.
-The job is deleted automatically, once it has finished printing.
+The printed secure job is not moved to the printed queue.
+The job is deleted automatically, once it has finished printing..

-6.4 Email Printing
+6.4 Email printing

 The Fiery server receives and prints jobs sent via email.
-The Administrator can store a list on the Fiery server of authorized email addresses.
-Any email received from an email address that is not in the authorized email address list is deleted.
+The Administrator can store a list on the Fiery server of authorised email addresses.
+Any email received from an email address that is not in the authorised email address list is deleted.
 The Administrator can turn off the email printing feature.
 The email printing feature is off by default.

-6.5 Job Management
+6.5 Job management

 Jobs submitted to the Fiery server can only be acted upon by using a Fiery job management utility with either Administrator or Operator access.
-Guest users (those users with no password) can view the file names and job attributes but can neither act upon nor preview these jobs.

-6.6 Job Log
+6.6 Job log

 The job log is stored on the Fiery server.
 Individual records of the job log cannot be deleted.
-The job log contains print and scan job information, such as the user who initiated the job; the time the job was carried out; and characteristics of the job in terms of paper used, color and so on.
+The job log contains print and scan job information, such as the user who initiated the job; the time the job was carried out; and characteristics of the job in terms of paper used, colour and so on.
 The job log can be used to inspect the job activity of the Fiery server.

 A user with Operator access can view, export or print the job log from Fiery Command WorkStation.
 A user with Administrator access can delete the job log from the Fiery Command WorkStation.
-A user with Guest access can print the job log from the Fiery LCD only if this access is granted by the Administrator.